imagej/pyimagej/doc/llms/rulesets/imagej_ops.md

 # ImageJ Ops API Guide for PyImageJ

-ImageJ Ops provides a library of image processing operations accessed through `ij.op()`.
-This guide focuses on practical usage patterns for image analysis workflows.
+ImageJ Ops is an ImageJ2 library of image processing algorithms and operations.

 ## OP TYPES
 Ops are classified by how they handle inputs and outputs:

 ### Function